 We empower students by providing information, tools, and resources and by allowing students to determine the course of action that best fits their needs.
 We are trained to listen and work with students respectfully in whatever decision they make.
 When meeting with a confidential support person, students may share as much or as little as they feel comfortable.
 Services include, but are not limited to:

-- Offering a safe and confidential setting to discuss questions, concerns, and experiences regarding an incident of interpersonal violence
+- Offering a safe and private setting to discuss questions, concerns, and experiences regarding an incident of interpersonal violence

 - Engaging in respectful, active listening and emotional support